Kilarin/simple_dialogs/README.md

 When you want to reference a variable name, do not use at brackets.
 When you want to replace a variable with it's value, use at brackets.

+### CONCLUSION

+Combining topics, commands, and replies can allow you to create some really complex simple_dialogs.  (yes, just wallow in the oxymoron and enjoy it!)
+You can find some example dialog scripts in the simple_dialogs mod folder.
+They are all have names in the format of sd-*.txt

 ---
 ---
 ---

 ## Integrating simple_dialogs with an entity mod

 simple_dialogs is NOT a stand alone entity mod.
 It just does the dialogs.
 It needs to be integrated into an existing entity mod.